cedricwalter/cedricwalter.github.io/_posts/2004-12-25-neo-geo-faq-chris-mullins.md

  fit in my home system.
 The original reason why SNK made the MVS and Home Cartridges incompatible, by
  the way, is because arcade operators couldn’t buy the “cheap” home games for arcade use.

-## —-What about an MVS-&gt;Home Cart converter?
+## —-What about an MVS->Home Cart converter?

  There have been some made as of late that has piqued my attention (the !Arcade! adapter for example),
  however, long-term reliability concerns of these units are abound.
 There are reports of them not working
  with every game, and failure rates exceed that of the Neo CDZ.
-I’d say FORGET about these MVS-&gt;Home
+I’d say FORGET about these MVS->Home
  cart adapters, as one won’t get the full functionality of the MVS system.
 This option is for the people who
  want the best of both by saving space, but for the cost of this thing, one can probably get a full size MVS
  cabinet.